 Eloping in Rocky Mountain National Park does take some strategic planning.
-There are only a few authorized ceremony sites, and permits for these sites are first-come, first-serve (they’re already sold out for 2021!).
+There are only a few authorized ceremony sites, and permits for these sites are first-come, first-serve.
 The number of permits the park hands out has been decreasing every year, making it harder and harder to elope here.
 Since it is a public park, you’ll also have to keep in mind that you may not have total privacy during your ceremony.
 Also plan to Leave no Trace, especially in the national parks!

 Where to Get Married in Rocky Mountain National Park